-Correct spelling, explanation: villains is a word of a Latin origin, but English borrowed it from Old French in the times of Middle English.
+Correct spelling, explanation: villains is a word of Latin origin, but English borrowed it from Old French in the times of Middle English.
 The French form used to be villein, but when it entered Middle English, it was spelled as villains.
-The meaning, however, was different as it was a synonym to boors.
+The meaning, however, was different as it was a synonym for boors.

 Definition of villains:

 1. noun – it refers to bad people who hurt others or to bad characters in books or films;

 The police are trying to catch the villains who mugged the woman in the street.

 He has played villains several times so far and is really good at it.

 Idioms and phrases with villains: